 Rice is an essential ingredient in many global cuisines and RiceSelect™ provides a really great variety of different grains.
 I actually started using RiceSelect for their couscous, but now I’m learning more about their rice options.
 You can check out all of their products on the RiceSelect Worlds of Flavor website.

 Congee, rice porridge, is my new favorite breakfast this year.
 I’ve been playing around with it a lot because there’s going to be a recipe for it in my cookbook.
-It’s probably not a weekday breakfast because the rice needs to simmer for a while to get really tender, but if you have the time, it’s a fantastic treat and one that most Americans haven’t tried.
+It’s probably not a weekday breakfast because the rice needs to simmer for a while to get really tender, but if you have the time, Vegetarian congee is a fantastic treat and one that most Americans haven’t tried.

 1) Bring the water and stock to a simmer in a large pot.
 Reduce heat to medium and stir in rice.
 Let simmer, covered, stirring occasionally, until rice thickens, about 30-40 minutes.
 If at any point the rice looks too thick, add more water.